Lasseignejk/DC-Notes/React/React1.md

 ## index.css

-react comes with css pre-written. you can of course delete it all
+React comes with css pre-written. you can of course delete it all

 ## App.jsx

-all componnets should have the first letter capitalized on the file name and the function names should be capitalized.
+All components should have the first letter capitalized on the file name and the function names should be capitalized.
 Pascal casing

-## adding css
+## Adding CSS

-To add css to a react page, write at the top of the jsx file:
+To add CSS to a react page, write at the top of the jsx file:

     import './App.css'